Mateeb-Haider/Mateeb-Haider/README.md

 ## About Me

-Final-year Computer Science student and **GSoC 2026 contributor** at FOSSASIA.
+ Computer Science student and **GSoC 2026 contributor** at FOSSASIA.
 I build production-grade systems at the intersection of distributed infrastructure and developer tooling.

 **What I do:**
 - Architect scalable full-stack applications with TypeScript, React, Node.js